 I’ve been influenced by many people over the past two decades in health care.
 Alan Williams, founder and owner of Idaho Physical Therapy, hired me in the mid-1990s to manage his physical therapy clinics.
 He and his wife, Bette, funded my graduate school expenses at Northwest Nazarene University, where I earned my master’s degree in business administration in 1997.
 Without this degree and experience working for Alan, I would not be here today.
 I will be forever grateful for the Williams’ belief and investment in me.

 And I’d be remiss if I didn’t mention Gary Fletcher, our former chief operating officer.
 I used to hear Gary say that “the work we do here at St. Luke’s is sacred.”
 I believe that.
 Sacred means “worthy of respect, unassailable, highly valued and important.”
 I am excited about continuing the sacred work of caring for people in new and innovative ways.

 We are a part of the most exciting time in the history of modern health care, and we have the privilege of touching people’s lives through the services we provide.

 I respect the vision St. Luke’s leaders have for a better health system.
 They are, we are, a team of committed and accountable people, willing to do whatever it takes to care for patients and families, without regard to personal accolades or individual gain.
 I was recently named to lead the new hospital in my hometown, and I owe my family, friends, neighbors and residents of surrounding communities the highest quality healthcare possible.

-Ed Castledine is the site administrator of St. Luke's Nampa.
+Ed Castledine formerly served as the site administrator of St. Luke's Nampa.